masa-finance/masa-identity-protocol/README.md

 # Masa API

-Masa’s souldbound NFTs have their metadata stored in the Masa API which is updated in real time with verified data throughout the lifecycle of the user.
-The Masa API has the following endpoints available with metadata data schema’s for attribution to the souldbound NFT’s URI.
+Masa’s soulbound NFTs have their metadata stored in the Masa API which is updated in real time with verified data throughout the lifecycle of the user.
+The Masa API has the following endpoints available with metadata data schema’s for attribution to the soulbound NFT’s URI.

 ## Identity